williamdemeo/Math160-Fall2015/README.md

 Introduction
 ------------
-You are now reading the main course web page (which is simply a README.md file in a GitHub repository called Math160-Fall2015).
-If you don't know what the stuff in parentheses means, don't worry.
-It will be explained at our first class meeting.
+You are now reading the main course web page.
 The paragraphs below serve as the syllabus for Math 160 Sections 4, 6,8.

 *This page, as well as the content directory above, and its subdirectories, will